 Curiously, at the true summit there is a benchmark that reads “Hainoa” (the name of the largest of the summit pit craters) and at a lesser summit (~ 8225’) located near the crater rim about 4/10 mile from the high point is a benchmark reading “Hualalai”.
 In addition, the USGS website gives wildly inaccurate elevations for all of the named summit features.

 Low on the north side of the mountain at a crater called Puhia Pele (In Hawaiian, literally: “Blown out by Pele”) and also known as Pele’s Pit is one of the deepest structures of its kind anywhere in the world and has been explored to a depth of 862 feet.
 (Technical gear required!)
 This is easily reached with a ¾ miles hike along a gated gravel/dirt road north west from Hwy 190, about 4.0 miles north of the Hwy 180/Kaloko Dr. junction.
 (At MP 30.2) Puhia Pele was formed during the most recent eruptions of Hualalai in 1800-1801.

 Another possible route is from the Pu'u Wa'a Wa'a trailhead off hwy 190.
-This is much longer but doable given an early start and avoids the trespassing issues as far as I am aware.
-Depending on your route and what you visit in the summit area, this is from 25 to 30 miles round trip and about 7,000 vertical feet of elevation gain.
+This is much longer but doable given an early start.
+Depending on your route and what you visit in the summit area, this is from 21.5 to 25 miles round trip and about 6,300 vertical feet of elevation gain.
 Google it and you should find some info.